 Withholding on the compensation of nonresident team members of certain professional sports organizations is based on duty days performed in Indiana.
-Refer to Income Tax Information Bulletin #88 (www.in.gov/dor/legal-resources/tax-library/information-bulletins/income-tax-information-bulletins/).
+Refer to Income Tax Information Bulletin #88 (www.in.gov/dor/files/reference/ib88.pdf).
 If an employee resides in a state that has a reciprocal agreement with Indiana, the employee is exempt from Indiana state income tax but is subject to the relevant county tax.

 An S corporation with an employee withholding liability must register as an Indiana withholding agent.
-The department assigns an Indiana Taxpayer Identification Number (TID).
+DOR assigns an Indiana Taxpayer Identification Number (TID).